eHealth Exchange

 Some healthcare organizations collect patient consents via an “opt-in” model, where patients must affirmatively elect to share their data as specified.
 Other healthcare organizations utilize an “opt-out” process, where they share data with other trusted organizations unless the patient explicitly chooses to not have his/her data exchanged.
 Some states have laws that require either an opt-in or opt-out model, while other states leave it up to the provider or other healthcare organization to determine its own consent process.

-Patients should inform each of their healthcare providers and health plans regarding whether the patient wants his/her data shared via the eHealth Exchange.
+Patients should inform each of their healthcare providers and health plans regarding whether the patient wants his/her data shared via eHealth Exchange.

 May patients’ healthcare data be shared with public health authorities without patient consent?

 In certain situations, yes.
 Applicable law sometimes requires healthcare providers to share certain patient health information with public health authorities.
-For example, most states require providers to report certain communicable diseases to the state health authority, even if the patient has not consented to the disclosure.
-The eHealth Exchange is one way providers may connect with public health authorities for purposes of sharing relevant health information.
+For example, most states require providers to report certain communicable diseases to the state health authority, even if the patient has not consented to the disclosure. eHealth Exchange is one way providers may connect with public health authorities for purposes of sharing relevant health information.

 May the Social Security Administration (SSA) electronically retrieve patients’ healthcare data if patients apply for disability benefits?